About this courseSkip About this course

 - Sampling techniques such as bagging and boosting, which improve robustness and overall predictive power, as well as random forests

-The course also covers support vector machines by introducing you to the concept of optimising the separation between classes.
-You will then dive into support vector regression.
+- Support vector machines by introducing you to the concept of optimising the separation between classes, before diving into support vector regression

-Finally, you will look at neural networks; their topology, the concepts of weights, biases, and kernels, and optimisation techniques.
-These provide a good basis for future deep learning efforts.
+- Neural networks; their topology, the concepts of weights, biases, and kernels, and optimisation techniques

-- Understand theory on tree-based models, support vector machines and neural networks
+- Practice building tree-based models, support vector machines and neural networks

 Week 2: Random forests and support vector machines